-Hearing Aids - Payment is from a statewide uniform fixed fee schedule based on actual acquisition cost, plus a professional and fitting cost of \$80.00.
+Hearing Aids - Payment is from a Mississippi statewide uniform fixed fee schedule based on actual acquisition cost, plus a professional and fitting cost of \$80.00.
+Effective July 1, 2021, the fees will remain the same as those effective for State Fiscal Year (SFY) 2021.